STAT545-UBC-hw-2018-19/hw01-curtis77/README.md

 # STAT 545A
 ## Assignment 1

-My name is Curtis Fox.
-This repository is for assignment 1 of the STAT 545A course I'm taking.
+My name is Curtis Fox, and this repository is for assignment 1 of the STAT 545A course I'm taking.
+It contains all files relevant to the assignment.

 The link to the main webpage for the course is here: [STAT 545A Main Webpage](http://stat545.com/)

 **About me**

+My name is Curtis Fox.
 I am an undergraduate student in computer science and statistics.
 The following are my main academic interests:

 * Machine Learning
 * Optimization